Paramedic-EMT: Certificate (3330)

 Can I transfer my credits to a four-year college or university?

-Our program is designed to lead you directly into the workforce.
+Our certificate is designed to lead you directly into the workforce.
 However, if you wish to continue your education and pursue an associate degree, most of your EMS coursework will count towards the completion of our associate degree in Health Science.

 Where can I complete this program?